Robert Barnwell

-Robert Gibbes Barnwell (December 21, 1761 – October 24, 1814) was a South Carolina slave owner, revolutionary and statesman who was a delegate to the Confederation Congress and a United States Congressman.
+Robert Gibbes Barnwell (December 21, 1761 – October 24, 1814) was a South Carolina revolutionary and statesman who was a delegate to the Confederation Congress and a United States congressman.

 Barnwell was born in Beaufort in the Province of South Carolina.
 His education was by a private tutor after he had exhausted the resources of the Beaufort common school.
 But he interrupted this and entered the revolutionary war at the age of 16 as a private in the militia.
 In the maneuvering after the Battle of Stono Ferry, his company was camped on Johns Island in late June 1779.
 A British surprise attack at night cut them up badly in an action known as the Battle of Mathews' Plantation.
 The sixteen-year-old Barnwell was wounded so badly that they stripped his gear and left him for dead.
 He was found in the field by a slave and taken to his aunt (Mrs. Sarah Gibbes) on her nearby plantation.
 She and her daughter nursed him back to health.